WHAT DOES THE STORMWATER UTILITY PAY FOR?

 - Residential Users

 - For residential users, the variable component is based on ITE traffic calculation of 9.45 trip ends per day per single family dwelling and 6.5 trip ends per day per multi-family dwelling unit.
-The monthly variable rate for residential users is $0.132 per average daily vehicle trip-end.

 - A credit may be available in cases of financial hardship, in accordance with the City's existing utility assistance criteria.
 Approved utility assistance accounts receive a 25% rate reduction.